-Graduation season is here, which means that it’s time for all of the ceremonies and parties that go with closing one door and opening another.
-Whether you are the one graduating or the one attending an event, make sure you are prepared for this big exciting day.
-Here are some do’s and don’ts for graduation etiquette.
+Graduation season is here.
+It’s time for all of the ceremonies and parties that go with closing one door and opening the next chapter.
+Whether you are the one graduating or the one attending an event, make sure you are prepared for this important day.
+Read on as we share some of our biggest Graduation Etiquette Do’s and Don’ts.

-Do: If you receive a graduation announcement in the mail then you are not required to send a gift.
-A congratulatory card is sufficient.
-If you are invited to the ceremony or to the graduation party then a gift is appropriate, regardless of whether or not you attend.
+Do: If you receive a graduation announcement in the mail then you are not obligated to send a gift – a congratulatory card is sufficient.
+However, if you are invited to the ceremony or graduation party, then a gift is appropriate, regardless of whether or not you attend.

 Don’t: Forget to turn off your cell phone.
-The last thing you want is to take away attention of the graduates because you accidentally left your phone on ring.
+The last thing you want is to take away attention from the graduates because your phone is ringing.